elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 * Workspaces are not visible in the code or on the terminal unless you run terraform workspace commands
     * A module in one workspace looks exactly the same as a module deployed in 10 workspaces
-    * This makes maintenance more difficult, because you don’t have a good picture of your infrastructure
+    * This makes maintenance more difficult, because you don't have a good picture of your infrastructure

 * Workspaces can be fairly error prone
-    * The lack of visibility makes it easy to forget what workspace you’re in and accidentally make changes in the wrong one
+    * The lack of visibility makes it easy to forget what workspace you're in and accidentally make changes in the wrong one

 ---